allenhuffman/PCF8547_LCD2004/README.md

 * Read Busy Flag and Address Counter
 * Write Data to RAM
 * Read Data from RAM
+* Terminate
+* Backlight - toggle on or off, via PCF8574 pin

 More to come...